 At the end of this cooking school lesson, you will be able to:

-- identify the main components of a roux-based soup
+- list the components of a starch-based thick soup

-- adjust the texture of a roux-based soup to suit your tastes
+- vary the texture of a starch-based thick soup

 In partnership with: